russellbits/Writing/Poetry/the-fox-and-the-wood-nymph/the-fox-and-the-wood-nymph.md

 The nymph to protect.
 They wander sometimes apart
 But the paths of the woods are funny,
-strange and unpredictable and
+strange and unpredictable &
 Even have their own desires
 Because they twist, bend and grow such that
 The fox and nymph keep finding
-Each other
+each other

 And the woods sigh
 When the footsteps of the two
 Are together